Mission

 Historic Preservation

-Celebrating the founding of DAR by using photography to preserve and record tombstone images in Chicago cemeteries
+Celebrating the founding of DAR by cleaning and photographing tombstones in Chicago-area cemeteries

 Honor Flights